emmajanedrews/base-template/_posts/2018-03-29-are-you-ready-to-join-our-team-and-pursue-a-career-in-real-estate.md

 {% include pullquote.html %}

-But, we’re not seeking just anyone. **We are looking for candidates who are client-focused, who aren’t afraid of hard work, and who want to truly dig in and help clients to the best of their ability.&nbsp;**
+But, we’re not seeking just anyone. **We are looking for candidates who are client-focused, who aren’t afraid of hard work, and who want to truly dig in and help clients to the best of their ability.**

 We want agents who are high-touch and high-service.
 If you think you’ve got these qualities and you’re interested in pursuing a career with our team, get in touch. **We would love to meet you and see if you’re a good fit.**